oidebrett/chatgpt-apps-sdk/README.md

-# ChatGPT Apps SDK Next.js Starter
+# ChatGPT Apps SDK Example

 A minimal Next.js application demonstrating how to build an [OpenAI Apps SDK](https://developers.openai.com/apps-sdk) compatible MCP server with widget rendering in ChatGPT.